EARnagram/lessons/sec1/css_positioning_box_model/README.md

 ![Float Layout](https://cloud.githubusercontent.com/assets/40461/8234489/3b61ef02-15d4-11e5-8864-435fb6e0c3cc.png)

-Note that "absolutely positioned" elements ignore the float property as they are removed from the normal document flow.
+Note that "absolutely positioned" elements ignore the float property as they are removed from the normal document flow - same with "fixed" elements.

 Floated elements remain a part of the flow of the web page.
-This is distinctly different than page elements that use absolute positioning.

 There are four valid values for the float property.
 "Left" and "right" float elements those directions, respectively.
-"None" (the default) ensures the element will not float and "inherit" which will assume the float value from that elements parent element.
+"None" (the default) ensures the element will not float and "inherit" which will assume the float value from that element's parent element.

 ### Clear